Value-added tax (VAT)

 The VAT law follows a debit/credit system, and input VAT may be offset by output VAT.
 Should excess input VAT be obtained in a particular month, it shall offset output VAT obtained during the following months, until it is exhausted.

-The export of movable goods (including the sale of goods in the international zone of ports and airports) is not subject to VAT, nor is the exportation of certain services.
+The export of movable goods (including the sale of goods in the international zone of ports and airports) is not subject to VAT, nor is the exportation of the services that meet concurrently with the four requirements that the VAT law states.
 Thus, VAT paid upon the acquisition of goods, rendering of services, construction agreements, and the importation of goods related to exported goods or services creates a positive VAT export balance.

 The positive balance may offset output VAT, income tax, or any other outstanding tax debt in favour of the central government.
 If the positive balance is not completely offset, as the amount of the aforementioned tax obligations is insufficient, the taxpayer may apply for a refund.